nikosbatsaras/Arch-Wizard/README.md

 # Setup
 ## Preamble
-Before proceeding:
+Assumptions:
-- You need an MBR (dos) partition table (no GPT support yet)
+- BIOS boot (UEFI support is on the way).
-- The script automatically partitions the device you specify
+- **The device is empty.**

-- Ext4 is used as the filesystem of the new partition
+Notes:
-- **The installer assumes the device is empty**
+- Both MBR and GPT partition layouts are supported.

 ## Installation
 After reading the above, if you still want to proceed: